jenkinsci/artifact-repository-parameter-plugin/docs/Config.md

 ![](img/display_options.png)

-The `Display Style` allows to customize how entries are displayed.
+`Display Style` allows to customize how entries are displayed.
 Following is a screenshot of all possible representations of the same plugin.

 ![](img/display_styles.png)